arvanittelaku/vapi-keey-voice-assistant/README.md

 # Development (with auto-reload)
 npm run dev
 ```

+The webhook server handles:
+- 🟢 GHL workflow triggers for outbound calls (`/webhook/ghl-trigger-call`)
+- Function calls and callbacks from Vapi (`/webhook/vapi`)

 The server will start on the port specified in `.env` (default: 3000).